sebseager/cryoem-picker-eval/docs/index.md

 ... etc.
 ```

-If you haven't already, please clone the most recent version of this repo (which follows the above structure) and change directory into the clone. **All installation guides will begin by assuming that your current working directory is `cryo-docs/`.** Note that here and in all guides, `/path/to/something` should be replaced by the path to the indicated resource on your system.
+If you haven't already, please clone the most recent version of this repo (which follows the above structure) and change directory into the clone. **All installation guides will begin by assuming that your current working directory is the root of this repository.** Note that here and in all guides, `/path/to/something` should be replaced by the path to the indicated resource on your system.

 ```shell script
 git clone --depth 1 https://github.com/sebseager/cryo-docs.git && cd cryo-docs